monperrus/katacoda-scenarios-2/CI/intro.md

 #### Prerequisites

-This tutorial is aimed for users with basic programming knowledge, including JavaScript and Github.
+This tutorial is aimed for users with basic programming knowledge, including JavaScript and GitHub.